diagram-subtaskGantt Chart

 Adding a reference band in a Gantt chart

-STEP 10: Tracking the planned start and end dates is critical in maintaining deadlines and comparing the progress between the actual and planned dates.
+STEP 10: Tracking the planned start and end dates is required to maintain deadlines and compare progress between the actual and planned dates.
 Let's add the planned dates and map them to the respective buckets in the pivot data window.

 Planned start and end dates